 It would shock caring Australians that every year hundreds of non-human primates are being tested on in universities and institutions around the country.
 Three primate breeding facilities supply these Australian researchers with animals for experimentation — ‘supplemented’ by the importation of animals from overseas countries where poaching and habitat destruction is a significant cause of plummeting wildlife populations, with some breeds of macaque monkey being critically endangered almost to the point of extinction.

 However, for all our apparent similarities, the results of animal experiments on non-human primates cannot be directly applied to humans — meaning that, ultimately, hundreds of primates are being harmed and killed every year in tests that don’t translate to humans.

 There are already many alternatives to using animals which have been developed, particularly in the areas of toxicity testing and teaching.
 Developments have occurred most rapidly and effectively in countries in which the use of animals is prohibited.
 The use of alternatives may involve the use of the same experimental goals but instead use techniques that may include cell cultures or computer programs, or it may involve changing the experimental aim altogether, such as eliminating an animal-based experiment and replacing it with a clinical experiment involving humans.

 The failure to use alternatives is too often caused by a reluctance to deviate from the previous methodology or lack of funding.
 Alternatives, however, are crucial to eliminating the suffering millions of animals endure each year in research and teaching.

 As a consumer:

 - Click here to sign the pledge not to buy products tested on animals, and encourage your friends and family to take the pledge too!

-- Avoiding cosmetics and toiletries that have been tested on animals, or have animal-based ingredients is easy — see ‘The List’ of products that are ‘cruelty free’, here.
+- Avoiding cosmetics and toiletries that have been tested on animals, or have animal-based ingredients is easy — find out which products are cruelty free here.

 As a donor: